testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 The [Outline] with [Examples] turns out to be the exact fit for the problem.
-However, there are many cases where you would want to have choice and **{% testflows %}**
+However, there are many cases where you would want to have choice, and **{% testflows %}**
-provides the flexibility you need to author your tests the way that fits best for you.
+provides the flexibility you need to author your tests in the way that fits best for you.

 ## Using Test Steps

-When writing tests it is best practice to break the test procedure
+When writing tests, it is best practice to break the test procedure
 into individual test [Step]s.
 While using **{% testflows %}** you can write
 tests without explicitly defining [Step]s it is not recommended.

 Breaking tests into steps has the following advantages:

 * improves code structure
-* results in self documented test code
+* results in a self documented test code
-* greatly improves debugging of test fails
+* significantly improves test failure debugging
 * enables auto generation of test specifications

 ### Structuring Code

-Using test [Step]s helps to structure test code.
+Using test [Step]s helps structure test code.
 Any test inherently implements a
-test procedure and the procedure is usually described by a set of steps.
+test procedure, and the procedure is usually described by a set of steps.
-Therefore, it is natural to structure tests in form of a series of individual
+Therefore, it is natural to structure tests in the form of a series of individual
 [Step]s.
 In **{% testflows %}** test [Step]s are defined and used just like [Test]s
 or [Scenario]s as [Step]s also have results just like [Test]s.

-Test [Step]s can be either be defined inline or using [TestStep] function decorator
+Test [Step]s can either be defined inline or using [TestStep] function decorator,
 with the combination of both being the most common.

 For example, the following code clearly shows that by identifying steps such as setup,
-action and assertion the structure of test code is improved.
+action, and assertion, the structure of test code is improved.

 ```python
 from testflows.core import *